matanox/clojure-tutorial/readme.md

 (Math/sin x)          ; static method call
 ```

-Despite running on the JVM, and facilitating Java and javascript interop, clojure does not impose, require or endorse an object oriented coding paradigm at all.
+Despite running on the JVM, and fully facilitating Java and javascript interop, clojure does not impose, require or endorse an object oriented coding paradigm.
 Object Oriented Programming is just one way to model the world and clojure provides for a more natural way of managing state, which we will arrive at later.
 But we can use any Java object as shown above, thus possessing an immediate leverage of virtually any Java library out there.

 Similarly to Java interop, we can seamlessly use javascript native functions and javascript libraries.
 For example:
 ```clojure